47 tools available in single-command and interactive REPL modes — no LLM subscription required for direct tool invocation.

 |---|---|

-generate-schema | Generate platform-specific table JSON from a blueprint spec |
+generate-schema | Generate platform-specific table JSON from a natural-language or structured blueprint |

-set-connection | Set or update the database connection for a platform |
+manage-connection | Set or clear a database connection for a platform |

 | Command | Description |